xXleowXx/gitlab-charts/doc/installation/upgrade.md

 - All your repositories are in sync across the Gitaly Cluster, and GitLab is not in use during the upgrade.
-To check whether the repositories are in sync, please run the command below in one of your praefect pods:
+To check whether the repositories are in sync, please run the command below in one of your Praefect pods:

   ```shell
   /usr/local/bin/praefect -config /etc/gitaly/config.toml dataloss